Wecasa Terms and Conditions

 14. Partners - Compliance with Tax and Modern Slavery Obligations

-The Partner is aware that their activity on the Platform results in legal, tax and modern slavery obligations, which they must fulfil in accordance with the applicable legislation.
+The Partner is aware that their activity on the Platform results in legal, tax, and modern slavery obligations, which they must fulfil under the applicable legislation.

-The Partner is solely responsible for all tax declarations and formalities required for their activity, and must fulfil all the obligations incumbent upon them, if applicable, in accordance with English law.
+The Partner is solely responsible for all tax declarations and formalities required for their activity and must fulfil all the obligations incumbent upon them, if applicable, by English law.

-The Partner shall not engage in any practice which would violate any applicable law regarding slavery or human trafficking.
-The Partner shall also notify Wecasa by email immediately upon become aware of any actual or potential slavery or human trafficking in connection with the services under the Platform.
+The Partner shall not engage in any practice that would violate any applicable law regarding slavery or human trafficking.
+The Partner shall also notify Wecasa by email immediately upon becoming aware of any actual or potential slavery or human trafficking in connection with the services under the Platform.

 15. Autonomy and Independence

-Wecasa and the Partner exercise their activity in complete autonomy and independence.
+Wecasa and the Partner exercise their activity with complete autonomy and independence.
 Both parties assume the risks of their activity.

 The Partner is not subject to an exclusivity agreement with Wecasa.
-The Partner is free to accept a/some similar contract(s) or equivalent to the T&Cs with any natural or legal person, whether or not they are a competitor of Wecasa, but also to provide their services to their own clientele and to offer their services on other websites.
+The Partner is free to accept one or more similar contract(s) or equivalents to the T&Cs with any natural or legal person, whether or not they are a competitor of Wecasa, and to provide their services to their own clientele and offer their services on other websites.

 16. Third Party Bookings